- LDA-NOC clear

 |---|---|---|---|

-Net result: a ₹17.5L plot grows to ₹38.7L in seven years — a 121% gain.
-That same ₹17.5L on Shaheed Path would buy you 230 sq.ft. (way too small to register) and at 9% average growth would reach about ₹32L.
-The frontier wins on both absolute and percentage terms — and you keep a buildable plot at the end.
+Net result: a ₹19.99L plot grows to roughly ₹44 lakh in seven years, a 121 percent gain.
+That same ₹19.99L on Shaheed Path would buy you about 230 sq.ft. (too small to actually register) and at 9 percent average growth would land near ₹36 lakh.
+Frontier wins on both absolute and percentage.
+And you keep a buildable plot at the end of it.
 Iss math ko samajhne wala investor jeet jaata hai.
+Honest caveat: these growth numbers assume the corridor delivers what's on the LDA capex sheet.
+If Wellness City slips by two years, knock 5 percent off the early years.
+Still ahead of Shaheed Path.

-On the tax front, both corridors carry identical UP stamp duty (7% male, 6% female ≤₹10L, 6.5% joint) and identical 1% registration capped at ₹30,000.
-The lower entry price on Sultanpur Road just makes the absolute registry cost smaller.
+On taxes, both corridors carry identical UP stamp duty (7 percent male, 6 percent female ≤₹10L, 6.5 percent joint) and identical 1 percent registration capped at ₹30,000.
+Lower entry on Sultanpur Road just makes the absolute registry cost smaller.
 Full breakdown on our stamp duty UP guide.

-Financing is identical too — bank LTV is 70 to 80% on both corridors with construction clauses.
-If you want the rental-income angle that flats deliver but plots don't, read our deeper plot vs flat Lucknow comparison.
+Financing is identical too.
+Bank LTV 70 to 80 percent on both, construction clauses on both.
+If you want the rental-income angle that flats deliver but plots don't, read our plot vs flat Lucknow comparison.
 For the step-by-step buying flow that applies on either corridor, see how to buy a plot in Lucknow.
 For broader Lucknow context, our best places to invest in Lucknow real estate ranking covers both corridors and six others.
-NRIs cross-shopping the two should check our NRI plot investment Lucknow guide for FEMA, POA and tax specifics.
+NRIs cross-shopping should check our NRI plot investment Lucknow guide for FEMA, POA and tax specifics.